Tom Kha Gai on your table in 30 minutes!

 - One pot wonder: both your protein and veggies cook in one pot which means only ONE POT to clean!

-- RESTAURANT delicious: complex layers of flavor achieved not only be the ingredients by the method of cooking the chicken IN red curry.
+- RESTAURANT delicious: complex layers of flavor achieved not only be the ingredients but by the method of cooking the chicken IN red curry.

-- Balanced flavors: This Tom Kha Gai is tangy, savory, sweet and salty dance of perfect proportions.
+- Balanced flavors: this Tom Kha Gai is tangy, savory, sweet and salty dance of perfect proportions.

 - Less expensive: make a whole pot of Tom Kha Gai for the same price of a bowl at a restaurant!